exakat/exakat-ce/docs/Administrator/Installation.rst

 Github Action
 #############

 `Github Action <https://docs.github.com/en/actions>`_ is a way to "Automate, customize, and execute your software development workflows right in your repository".
-Exakat may be run on Github platform.
+Exakat runs on Github platform.

-Github Action for Exakat
+Set up Github Action for Exakat
-########################
+###############################

-To add Exakat to your repository on Github, create a file `.github/workflows/test.yml`, at the root of your repository (`.github/workflows` might already exists).
+To add Exakat to your repository on Github, create a file `.github/workflows/exakat.yml`, at the root of your repository (`.github/workflows` might already exists, otherwise create it).

 In the file, use the following YAML code.
-It will create an automatic action, on push and pull_request actions, that runs Exakat and display the issues found in the workflow panel.
-It is also possible to run manually this action.
+It creates an automatic action, on push and pull_request actions, that runs Exakat and display the issues found in the workflow panel.
+It is also possible to run manually this action, with the `workflow_dispatch <https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow>`_ : after installing the exakat.yaml file, go to the 'Actions' tab and locate the 'Run workflow' button.

 ::

-    on: [push, pull_request]
+    on: [push, pull_request, workflow_dispatch]
     name: Test
     jobs:
       exakat: